mtth/hdfs/README.rst

 API
 ---

-Sample usage of the python bindings:
+Sample usage of using a python client to create a file on HDFS, rename it, download it, and finally deleting the remote copy.

 .. code-block:: python

   from hdfs import KerberosClient

-  # Instantiate the client
+  # Instantiate the client (`root` is an optional argument enabling the use of
+  # relative paths for all client commands requiring a path).
   client = KerberosClient('http://namenode:port', root='/user/alice')

-  # Write a file '/user/alice/hello.md' on HDFS with contents 'Hello, world!'
   client.write('hello.md', 'Hello, world!')

-  # Rename it
   client.rename('hello.md', 'hello.rst')

-  # Download it locally
   client.download('hello.rst', 'hello.rst')

-  # Remove it from HDFS
   client.delete('hello.rst')